 Maybe I’ll add that for next year, now I gotta get deep in keyword research for mountain biking to be ready for May.

 Thinking of writing about YouTube marketing?

-Google Trends gives you results in search popularity that will help you to come up with content ideas, subtopic ideas and even Google keyword trends to use for your topic and posts.
+A Google Trend gives you results in search popularity that will help you to come up with content ideas, subtopic ideas and even also Google keyword trends data to use for your topic and posts.

 For example, you want to find out whether video marketing is trending more than YouTube marketing?

-Here’s the result I got after doing a simple comparison of the two search terms:
+Here’s the result I got after doing a simple comparison of the two searches: